rwblickhan/resume/resume.typ

     )[Individual Adoption | Senior Software Engineer (React / TypeScript)]
     - Worked across the stack to build various experimental features, like "recently online" indicators
+    - Worked closely with product and design to
     - Led three engineers to implement tabs in our Electron-based desktop app
     - Embedded with a sister webapp team to help a major initiative (Gantt views) meet deadlines